nickolaiposs/gameboy-emulator/README.md

 # Game Boy Emulator

 A Game Boy emulator made in Rust.
-This is a WIP project whose goal is to make an emulator that is able to run games intended for the Nintendo Game Boy system, with a web frontend made with WebAssembly and ReactJs.
+This is a WIP project whose goal is to make an emulator in Rust that is able to run games intended for the Nintendo Game Boy system, with a web frontend written in JavaScript.
 This project is for my own study purposes, as a way to learn more about how CPU's and computer hardware works, and as a way to become more familiar with Rust.

 ## ROMs